kubevault/kubevault/docs/vaultserver.md

     ```
 ### Gcs

-Contain the informations to use gcs as backend storage in vault.
+Contains required information to use gcs as backend storage in vault.
 Vault documention about gcs storage can be found [here](https://www.vaultproject.io/docs/configuration/storage/google-cloud-storage.html)
 ```yaml
 backendStorage:
   gcs: